jackboyla/generative_agents/README.md

 ```
 Please make sure to replace `<simulation-name>` with the name of the simulation you want to replay, and `<starting-time-step>` with the integer time-step from which you wish to start the replay.

-For instance, by visiting the following link, you will initiate a pre-simulated example, starting at time-step 1:
+For instance, by starting the server and visiting the following link, you will initiate a pre-simulated example, starting at time-step 1:
 [http://localhost:8000/replay/July1_the_ville_isabella_maria_klaus-step-3-20/1/](http://localhost:8000/replay/July1_the_ville_isabella_maria_klaus-step-3-20/1/)